Lada Niva Travel: Lada T-134 (2025)

 After Steve Mattin left AvtoVAZ in 2021 Jean-Philippe Salar was chosen as the new chief designer, he began to work on another concept of Niva's third generation which had to be based on CMF and unified with Dacia Duster and Dacia Bigster.
 Russian engineers were supposed to develop an all-wheel-drive system for the car.
 The work on the project was stopped when Groupe Renault dropped Lada in response to Russian invasion of Ukraine in 2022.
 In the summer of 2023 AvtoVAZ renewed the work by themselves, switching the platform of the almost finished car to Lada Vesta chassis.
 In 2025 the concept was showcased to the President of Russia Vladimir Putin under the name T-134 that might be a reference to both T-34 tank and Tu-134 plane.

+In 2026 T-134 design got patented.
+At SPIEF-2025 AvtoVAZ president Maksim Sokolov that the car design is finalized and may be further developed into a serial model if the company will have enough time and budget and choose the right market niche.

 Technical parameters

 Permissible gross weight of the towed trailer, kg: